Cornell-MAE-UG/spring-2025-portfolio-rbrown233/_projects/4) Maglev Train Kit.md

 ![Porsche 987]({{ "/assets/images/pluh.png" | relative_url }}){: .inline-image-r}

 After importing the geometry into Fusion I used it to design the splitter profile.
 This design was based off of various other splitters on the market, and conformed to the round profile of the Porsche's front bumper.
 I determined that a 4 inch rule was ideal, as this is where you get diminishing returns on downforce and the car becomes difficult to drive without grabbing the splitter.
 I performed basic hand calculations involving bernoulli's and static analysis to determine ~200 lbf on the splitter.
-In the future I plan to run in-depth analysis using CFD to determine what rake angle is ideal.

 ![Porsche 987]({{ "/assets/images/split.jpg" | relative_url }}){: .inline-image-r}